purduehackers/evergreen/operations/team/all-hands.md

 # When

 All Hands runs every Sunday at 6pm.
-The goal is for it to last 30 minutes, but most time it runs 5-10 minutes over.
+The goal is for it to last 30 minutes, but most of the time it runs 5-10 minutes over.

 Early on during my leadership (2022-23), I sent out a when2meet and chose the time that worked best for most people.
-This meant all hands happened sometime during the week, usually between Monday and Thursday.
+This meant All Hands happened sometime during the week, usually between Monday and Thursday.
 I stopped doing this because there would be entire weeks with very poor attendance because a CS class had a midterm, and half of the organizers were in that class.
-I don’t remember when I chose Sunday at 6pm—I actually think it might have been a happy result of a when2meet—but I’ve found it to be a much better time because there are almost never any hard commitments that take priority over all hands, so it’s much more common for everyone to show up.
+I don’t remember when it became Sunday at 6pm—I actually think it might have been a happy result of a when2meet—but I’ve found it to be a much better time because there are almost never any hard commitments that take priority over All Hands, so it’s much more common for everyone to show up.

 I, personally, strongly believe All Hands should run on a weekend, Saturday or Sunday.
 Evening classes and midterms should not be something that tanks attendance.
-Eliminate as many reasons to now show up as possible.
+Eliminate as many reasons to not show up as possible.

 # Where